garrettjwilke/mdsdrv_unix/README.md

 ### Build Instructions

-1. Run the build script:
+You can build either with the script or the Makefile.

+**Option 1: build script**

 ```bash
 ./build.sh